Why visit the British Virgin Islands?

 Hidden in the hills, you’ll find Summer Heights, a luxury villa overlooking gorgeous panoramic views of the neighboroughing islands and sparkling ocean.
 This custom-designed holiday villa sleeps 12 and offers ocean views from all rooms.
 You’ll find all you need and more at Summer Heights, from a maid service and air-conditioning to a swimming pool and BBQ.

-We recommend the World Nomads Travel Insurance package which covers overseas medical expenses, evacuation, baggage and several sports and activities.
-One of the great things about World Nomads is their flexibility which allows you to take out travel insurance while you’re already away and offers cover in over 140 counties.
+We recommend the Insure My Trip Insurance package which covers overseas medical expenses, evacuation, baggage and several sports and activities.
+One of the great things about Insure my Trip is their flexibility which allows you to take out travel insurance while you’re already away and offers cover in over 140 counties.
 Find out a rough quote for your Caribbean travel insurance here.

 Travel insurance is always important, but even more so when taking part in an adventurous vacation such as a sailing charter.
 Here are just some key reasons to invest in travel insurance: